Simple click labeling of RNA and transfection into cells

 Are you offering RNA oligos?

-We are offering modified and unmodified synthetic DNA, RNA, LNA and PNA oligonucleotides with a focus on modified oligos.
+We are offering modified and unmodified synthetic DNA, RNA and LNA oligonucleotides with a focus on modified oligos.
 Our online request oligo formula gives you an overview of the most standard configurations and prices thereof.

 Can I use 5-ethynyl uridine (EU) for labeling of nascent RNA inside cells?